 Ways to prevent depression related to money issues

-- First of all, don’t ignore the problem.
+• First of all, don’t ignore the money problem.

-- Talk about your concerns with someone close who is willing to listen without judgment; this could be a friend or family member whom you trust implicitly.
+• Talk about your concerns with someone close who is willing to listen without judgment.
+Maybe a good friend or an immediate family member whom you trust implicitly.

-- Take the time to evaluate your spending habits and see if there’s anything you can do differently.
-Some bills may be lowered or eliminated, or there’s an area where spending could be cut back so that more money is available each month for other expenses like groceries or entertainment.
+• Watch and analyse spending habits and change if anything can be done differently or tweaked.
+Some bills may be lowered or eliminated, or there’s an area where spending could be cut back so that more monthly money is available for other expenses like groceries or entertainment.

-- Try not to compare yourself with others who seem to have more than enough money for everything in life—this will only make things worse for both parties involved because neither person will feel good about themselves and realise how far apart their lifestyles are from one another.
+• Try not to compare with others who seem to have more than enough money for everything in life.
+This will only breed regret and make things worse for both parties involved because neither person will feel good about themselves and realise how far apart their lifestyles are.

 Conclusion